 Fonts

 Use screen-friendly sans serif fonts like Arial, Calibri, Helvetica or Aptos if you apply to online job portals.
 Use a traditional serif font like Times New Roman or Garamond if you’re applying in person.
+Here’s a list of the most popular screen-friendly fonts.

 cover letter format font